Choose from categoriesKnow more about Savings Account

 5. Misunderstanding the Interest-Free Period

 A common misconception is that interest begins accruing as soon as a tax payment is made.
+In reality, interest applies only if the full outstanding is not paid by the due date.

 Most credit cards offer up to 45–55 days of interest-free credit, allowing you to manage cash flow while avoiding finance charges.
 Interest is applied only if you carry a balance forward or pay less than the full amount due.